jhausserlab/HiFiAlignmentTool/README.md

 - **installLib.py** the script to install all librairies required for the code

 **Please** respect the CSV file structure with: the name of the CSV called channel_name.csv, the filenames as the rows and the channels as the columns.
-The structure given in the mock dataset is the right one.
+The structure given in the mock dataset is the correct one.
-**Please be sure that the order of the channels in the CSV file is the same as in the image** (e.g. in CZI channel1 is GFP, channel2 DAPI and channel3 Cy5 -> so in CSV file you have the first column as GFP, second column as DAPI and third column as Cy5)
+**Please be sure that the order of the channels in the CSV file is the same as in the image** (e.g. in CZI channel1 is GFP, channel2 DAPI and channel3 Cy5 -> so in CSV file you have the first column as GFP, second column as DAPI and third column as Cy5).
+In the case you have a czi file for the background subtraction, it should **not** be included in the CSV file.

 **WARNING:** Do not put the special character **|** in any of the names in the CSV files (whether marker names, filenames or channel names).
 This **will** cause errors in the processing of the images